 “The Rise of African SIM Registration: The Emerging Dynamics of Regulatory Change.”
 First Monday 19, 1-2 (February 2014) (with A.K.
 Martin)

-Writing on ‘Development’ and its Permutations
+‘Development’ and its Permutations

 “The Rise of the Randomistas: On the Experimental Turn in Development Aid.”
 Economy & Society 47(1): 27-58. (open access version)